 2.1 Any Agreement incorporating all of the Terms shall commence on the Commencement Date and end on the expiry of the Term, subject to any decided upon earlier termination in accordance with clause 10 (the earlier of these dates being the “Termination Date”).

-3.1 As a price for the provision of the Deliverables in accordance with this Agreement and the licence and use of the Deliverables and Derivative Materials within the Permitted Purposes, the Client must pay to RFA the Payment mentioned in condition 11 of the Specific Conditions (plus VAT).
-If condition 11 of the Specific Conditions states that the Payment will be made in instalments, the Client must pay these on the basis and frequency specified in that condition 11.
+3.1 As a price for the provision of the Deliverables in accordance with this Agreement and the licence and use of the Deliverables and Derivative Materials within the Permitted Purposes, the Client must pay to RFA the Payment mentioned in clause 11 of the Specific Terms (plus VAT).
+If clause 11 of the Specific Terms states that the Payment will be made in instalments, the Client must pay these on the basis and frequency specified in that clause 11.